equinor/radix-platform/public-site/site/guides.md

 # Monitoring

 You can use monitoring "out of the box" (the link to Grafana is in the top-right corner of the [Web Console](https://console.radix.equinor.com)).
 But you will get the most value by implementing [monitoring relevant for your app](guides/monitoring).

+# External alias/custom url

+You can have you own custom domains, as long as you bring your own certificate.
+See [this](guides/external-alias) for more info